Unlike dd or Win32 Disk Imager, this article will guide you how to create FreeBSD bootable USB from Windows without data loss.

 - Open the file you downloaded above with 7-Zip.

-- Extract the 2.ufs file to the AIO Boot drive.
+- Extract the 2.ufs file into the /AIO/Files/PartIMG folder on the AIO Boot drive.
 Depending on the version in which the file name may be different, you need to extract the largest file.
+You can rename this file for ease of remembering.

 - Now you need to copy PartIMGMapper.exe to another drive.
 Because this application does not allow to run on the destination drive.